 to take our nation.
 So please consider this an emergency issue of NEV, and give

 it the same wide forwarding circulation you have given the previous 5 issues.
+Statements expressing the convictions of our nation's Founding Fathers

 always seem appropriate to introduce an opening thought or theme.
 Consider